 A lot of dog owners have low-maintenance dogs that don’t require a ton of grooming.
 Still, every dog will benefit from regular brushing.
 Brushing removes loose hair, distributes natural oils through the fur, stimulates the surface of the skin, helps get rid of dead and dry skin, and provides the perfect opportunity to check your dog’s body from head to toe for lumps, bumps, fleas, ticks, and other skin and body conditions.
-In the summer, removing loose hair and thick undercoat with regular brushing will help your pup stay much cooler.
+Removing loose hair and thick undercoat through regular brushing will help your pup stay much cooler in the summer.

 So, how often should it be done?
 Nicole explained, “the breed of dog and how long you keep their coat will determine how often they should be brushed.
 A good rule of thumb is to brush weekly.
 If your dog has a longer coat that is prone to matting, a few times a week is a good idea.”